Mark 13

 “Truly I say to you, this generation will not pass away until all these things take place.

-(a) Truly, as in listen up and pay attention.
-This is for real.
-Your lives depend on you heeding what I have told you.
+(a) Truly.
+Listen up and pay attention.
+Your lives depend on you heeding what I say.
+“Take heed; behold, I have told you everything in advance” (Mark 13:23).

 (b) This generation; see entry for Matt.24:34.